- Find meetings near you

 Help is standing by 24 hours a day, 7 days a week.Lonely

 Loneliness is recognized as a significant risk factor for all stages of alcoholism, including as one of the strongest relapse triggers.
-A lack of social support is the main contributor.9
+A lack of social support is the main contributor.

-If you feel lonely, take the time to figure out why you feel lonely.
+If you feel lonely, take the time to figure out why you feel this way.
 Is it situational?
 Has something specific caused a physical separation between you and your social supports?
-Or is your loneliness more of an internal feeling associated with mental health symptoms like depression, grief, or stress?9 Answering these questions can help you better understand how to resolve the feeling of loneliness.9
+Or is your loneliness more of an internal feeling associated with mental health symptoms like depression, grief, or stress?

 - Bonding and support